Prevent Excessive Sweating with Hyperhidrosis Treatment

 BOTOX®: After the treatment is concluded, you may experience slight tenderness, temporary redness, swelling, and in 10 percent of cases, slight bruising.
 These symptoms are usually mild, and ice packs help to relieve swelling and discomfort.
 Our Nurse Practitioner offers complimentary follow-up appointments so that you can discuss your results to ensure your satisfaction.

 What is OnabotulinumtoxinA?

 Doctors first used OnabotulinumtoxinA (more commonly known as Botox®) to treat patients with blepharospasm (uncontrollable blinking), strabismus (crossed eyes) and other medical conditions.
 Its ability to smooth frown lines and wrinkles was first documented in 1989, and the FDA approved Botox® for cosmetic procedures in 2002.
-Since then, it’s become a popular non-surgical cosmetic procedure in Canada and worldwide.

 What are the possible side effects?

 ⦁ Swelling of eyelids

 ⦁ Dry mouth

 ⦁ Decreased eyesight